 Interbasin Compact Committee facilitation and technical support for the Colorado Water Conservation Board.

-Bornstein was the Director of Consulting for the Spark Policy Institute, where he also managed senior level consultants.
+Bornstein is a founding board member of the Civic Consulting Collaborative andlaunched Wellstone Collaborative Strategies in 2018.
+He was the Director of Consulting for the Spark Policy Institute, where he also managed senior level consultants.
 Prior to Bornstein’s work for Spark and the State of Colorado, he was the executive director for the Colorado Watershed Network and was the water and land conservation director for the Roaring Fork Conservancy.
 Previously, Jacob was a statistics and scientific methods consultant helping Ph.D. students design their dissertations.
 He was also a statistician and methods consultant for large companies like General Electric.

 Mr. Bornstein has a M.S. in biology and a B.A. in philosophy and history of science, with a minor in physics.
 He is also a certified facilitator and Six Sigma Black Belt (a statistical process improvement approach).